 Unfortunately, our understanding of what constitutes “good posture” is almost always visually-driven.
 There are two major problems with this approach: 1) it pushes us to assume a particular posture based primarily upon the look it conveys rather than its ability to support our bodies, and 2) it assumes that everybody – irrespective of their movement needs and body histories (injuries, etc.) – should stand or sit in the same way.

-Aston Patterning® takes a different view, moving past an external idea of posture to a more individualized sense of functional alignment.
+Aston Kinetics takes a different view, moving past an external idea of posture to a more individualized sense of functional alignment.
 This method assists participants in developing an alignment that draws its strength and support from a balanced relationship between the skeleton and muscles/connective tissues of the body; an alignment in which the muscles are free from unnecessary tension, and the skeleton is allowed to utilize its full dimension front to back and side to side.

 In a visually-driven approach to posture, one might correct a tendency to slump by simply pulling the shoulders back.
-In Aston-Patterning, we would investigate the cause of the slump and work to establish better structural support for the entire shoulder girdle.
+In Aston Kinetics, we would investigate the cause of the slump and work to establish better structural support for the entire shoulder girdle.
 The visual approach provides a quick fix to the immediate problem but ends up adding another layer of tension to the body.
-Aston-Patterning, however, addresses the root cause of imbalance and assists the participant in finding the best alignment for their unique body.
+Aston Kinetics, however, addresses the root cause of imbalance and assists the participant in finding the best alignment for their unique body.
 This is the great posture we should strive for: one that allows us to relax into the natural balance that our structure offers while also providing for optimal function.